JoaoVasques/mongodb-workshop/README.md

 ## Run application

-Go to the directory and run
+Go to the project directory and run

     sbt
     run